operator-framework/java-operator-sdk/docs/documentation/features.md

 [`@ControllerConfiguration`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/ControllerConfiguration.java)
 annotation.
 If you do not specify a finalizer name, one will be automatically generated for you.

+From v5 by default finalizer is added using Served Side Apply.
+See also UpdateControl in docs.

 ## Automatic Observed Generation Handling

 Having an `.observedGeneration` value on your resources' status is a best practice to